MEMS VS FOG: What Inertial System Should You Choose?

 Both FOG and MEMS accuracy are impacted by variations in temperature.
 This problem is typically mitigated by calibrating the system across the operating temperature range.
 MEMS technology is highly sensitive to temperature fluctuations, which require careful temperature compensation.
 By contrast, a well designed FOG, properly insulated and calibrated, will generally perform better.

 Finally, whilst FOG INSs are not immune to errors in vibration-prone environments, because FOGs do not have any moving parts, they can handle vibrations better than their MEMS counterpart.
-FOG is therefore the preferred approach with heavy equipment stabilisation for mining and industrial applications and aerospace, where aircraft, and notably their wings, are subjected to a very high level of vibration.
+FOG is therefore the preferred approach with heavy equipment stablization for mining and industrial applications and aerospace, where aircraft, and notably their wings, are subjected to a very high level of vibration.

 Micro-electromechanical systems (or MEMS) have made rapid advances since their introduction in the 1950s.
-Made of tiny integrated circuits and silicon-based microelectronics, the technology has dramatically revolutionised industrial and consumer electronics alike.
+Made of tiny integrated circuits and silicon-based microelectronics, the technology has dramatically revolutionized industrial and consumer electronics alike.
 For inertial measurement units and inertial navigation systems, MEMS technology saw the creation of a variety of inertial sensors, including gyroscopes, accelerometers, and magnetometers.

 By far, the main benefit of MEMS is its extremely low cost compared to its FOG counterparts, usually by a factor of mora than 10.
 The use of less expensive materials, advanced manufacturing processes, smaller size, and mass adoption, have all contributed to MEMS being cheaper to produce.
 Today, it is widely used in applications ranging from in-car GPS, drones, or camera pointing, where FOG technology is simply too cost-prohibitive to make commercial sense.

 MEMS devices are also very small and lightweight, allowing them to be used in tight spaces such as smartphones and toys.
 MEMS are now found everywhere, from consumer to industrial-grade applications in a wide range of industries.
-This small form factor notably fuelled the adoption of MEMS in the drone surveying market, notably LiDAR surveying, where a higher degree of accuracy is needed while remaining relatively small and lightweight in order to fit on a drone.
+This small form factor notably fueled the adoption of MEMS in the drone surveying market, notably LiDAR surveying, where a higher degree of accuracy is needed while remaining relatively small and lightweight in order to fit on a drone.
 By contrast, FOGs are considerably larger and heavier, thus reducing the number of suitable applications.

 MEMS are also less power-hungry than FOGs, allowing for longer mission times for energy constrained vehicles.
 Combined with their small size and lightweight properties, MEMS is the solution of choice for many unmanned vehicles that require the lowest SWaP-C (size, weight, power, and cost).